Domination for latin square graphs: Abstract

 \section{Abstract}

-A latin square graph is a simple graph associated to a latin square.
+In combinatorics, a \emph{latin square} is a $n\times n$ matrix filled with $n$ different symbols, each occurring exactly once in each row and exactly once in each column.
+Associated to each latin square, we can define a simple graph called a \emph{latin square graph}.
 In this article, we compute lower and upper bounds for the domination number and the $k$-tuple total domination numbers of such graphs.
 Moreover, we describe a formula for the $2$-tuple total domination number.